LUP-LuftbildUmweltPlanung/SITS_change_harmonic/README.md

 And results can be grid based where every pixel has e.g.:
 - the first date where the disturbance occurred
-- 90th percentile for disturbance residuals over the entire time period
+- metric value for disturbance residuals over the entire time period and/or within specified periods

+Metrics can be computed for:
+- raw residuals: Every residual within the specified time period.
+- threshold: Residuals are filtered using a threshold.
+Only residuals that exceed or fall below the threshold three consecutive times are used for metric computation.

+Metrics that can be computed:
+- p10_p90: If positive residuals are more frequent, the 90th percentile is computed.
+If negative residuals dominate, the 10th percentile is used.
-- 90th percentile for disturbance residuals within specified time ranges
+- median: Median over all residuals within time period is computed.
+- mean: The cumulative sums of positive and negative residuals are compared.
+The mean is then calculated for the residuals with the larger cumulative sum.

 Output Values:
 9999: areas with no disturbance & areas outside of AOI
 5000: no valid data available within time range